Denianie/Analyzing-American-Baby-Name-Trends/README.md

 # Analyzing American baby name trends

 This project analyzes American baby name trends using PostgreSQL and Python.
-The dataset encompasses over a century of baby names, enabling us to uncover fascinating patterns and trends in naming practices across the United States.
+The dataset encompasses over a century of baby names, enabling us to uncover interesting patterns and trends in naming practices across the United States.

 ## Project Overview